GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 Your resemblance to a muppet will prevent the world from taking you seriously.
+> 🥠 Because of your melodic nature, the moonlight never misses an appointment.

 ### Our Tech Stack